awsdocs/aws-codestar-user-guide/doc_source/alexa-tutorial.md

 1. Choose **Commit changes** to commit the changes to the repository\.

-1. Return to the project dashboard in AWS CodeStar and check the **Continuous deployment** tile\.
+1. Return to the project in AWS CodeStar and check the **Pipeline** page\.
 You should now see the pipeline deploying\.

 1. When the pipeline finishes deployment, test your skill again in the Alexa Simulator\.
 Your skill should now respond with `Hello.
 How are you?`